Official Website of Author

-I have a short story below, Trick or Treat, which is a part of my horror collection, Crooked Souls.
+I have a short story below, Not Your Typical Fairy Tale, which is a part of my horror collection, Crooked Souls.
+Please check it out.
 Feel free to send me any feedback or questions you have to the contact e-mail below...although I don't know the meaning of life, so don't ask that one.

 For generations, The Community has thrived within a complex cave system, sheltered from a blight that has infected the rest of the world.
 Despite the seeming perfection of their society, its people want nothing more than to return to the Outside, and so, every ten years, a Hope is chosen to venture forth and discover whether it is now safe for them to emerge from their rocky home.
 The Hope has never returned.

 Generations of Fathers and Mothers have always guided the Community, and the people are completely devoted to them and their society, but after Bastion's dad is chosen he questions whether Father is truly the benevolent leader the rest of the Community believes.
 His lack of faith leads him on a path of self discovery and redemption, but he loses sight of those closest to him.
 Through his ignorance, Bastion sets the Community on a path that teeters between salvation and destruction.

 Sometimes, a little knowledge is a dangerous thing...